luontola/gospec/README.md

 **1.x.x (2010-xx-xx)**

+*UPGRADE NOTES:* If you have written custom matchers, their parameters' types have changed from `interface{}` to `*interface{}`.
+Also the error messages are expected to be in a different format.
+See GoSpec's built-in matchers for examples.

+- New error message format
 - Workaround for a bug in gedit 2.28.0 which caused stack traces to be sometimes non-clickable
 - ...